Firmino should be afraid: Jota deserves to take centre stage against Man City after passing Atalanta audition | Goal.com

 With Salah and Mane also on the scoresheet, Jurgen Klopp could reflect on a perfect evening.
 But with a trip to Manchester City on the horizon this weekend, the manager now has a big decision to make.

-“If I’m Roberto Firmino now, I’m slightly worried,” said Peter Crouch, sat alongside Owen, and you can see his point.
-If the Brazilian is stuttering, Jota is sparkling.
+“If I’m Firmino now, I’m slightly worried,” said Peter Crouch, sat alongside Owen, and you can see his point.
+If the Brazilian is stuttering, with only one goal so far this season, then Jota is sparkling.

-Surely Jota must start at the Etihad?
-He now has seven goals in his first 10 Liverpool appearances.
+Klopp was not in the mood for comparisons afterwards.
+"The world is sometimes a bad place," he told his post-match press conference.
+"That in the moment when somebody is shining we immediately speak about another player who played what feels like 500 games in a row.

+"Without Bobby Firmino, we would not be in the Champions League even.
+For a lot of people in the world, if you ask them ‘what makes Liverpool special?’ they would say ‘the way Bobby Firmino is playing’.

 It’s not just his goals, either.
 There is something which just looks right about the former Wolves man in this team.
 He works like a Liverpool player, he presses like a Liverpool player and he moves like a Liverpool player.
 Intelligent, versatile, energetic.